 7. Pension

-As employers, all umbrella companies are legally obliged to auto-enrol workers into a pension scheme, although you are allowed to opt-out.
+As employers, all umbrella companies must auto-enrol workers into a pension scheme, although employees are allowed to opt-out.

 One of the worst practices we have come across when it comes to ‘profiteering’ by unscrupulous umbrella companies is the practice of withholding holiday pay.

-If the worker hasn’t used his/her holiday entitlement by the end of the year, some umbrella companies have been accused of trousering the remaining funds.
+If the worker hasn’t used his/her holiday entitlement by the end of the year, some umbrella companies simply pocket the un-distributed funds.

 This practice isn’t helped by a lack of legal clarity about the rules surrounding holiday pay, so contractors need to be vigilant to protect their unused holiday pay.